-Did the Complaint request only prospective relief from the date of a Commission order granting the requested relief?
+(1) Does the fact that the Complaint requested only prospective relief from the date of a Commission order granting the requested relief limit the ability of the Commission to order retroactive refunds in this proceeding?

-Was the geographic scope of the Complaint limited to "sales into Pacific Northwest markets"? (emphasis added)
+(2) Was the geographic scope of the Complaint limited to "sales into Pacific Northwest markets"? (emphasis added).

-Did Puget Sound's request for price caps "equivalent" to those imposed in California set limits on the Commission's authority to order, on a retroactive basis, refunds in the Pacific Northwest for transactions different then the types of transactions covered in its California orders?
+(3) Did Puget Sound's request for price caps "equivalent" to those imposed in California set limits on the Commission's authority to order, on a retroactive basis, refunds in the Pacific Northwest for transactions different from the types of transactions covered in its California orders?fs

-Were spot market prices just and reasonable in the Pacific Northwest during the periods December 25, 2000 through June 20, 2001?

-Is there evidence that the market was not workably competitive?

-Is there an established forward market Were there multiple sellers and multiple buyers?

-Is there any evidence that any seller exercised market power?

-What were the causes of the price levels in the spot market?

-What were the causes of prices paid by claimants?

-What "flaws" in the Pacific Northwest market, if any, have caused the market not to be competitive?

-Did any seller violate any condition or limitation of such seller's market-based rate tarif c.)
+(c.)
 If unjust and unreasonable rates were charged for SSpot MMarket SSales in the Pacific Northwest during the period December 25, 2000 through June 20, 2001, can what is the just and reasonable price(s) be determined from which potential refunds could be calculated from which potential refunds are calculated?
 If so, how?

-Stipulation of Issues on "Ripple" Claims
+If it were determined that prices were charged above just and reasonable prices for Spot Market Sales during the period from December 25, 2000 to June 20, 2001, what factors would justify such higher prices?

+Could refunds for Spot Market Sales be practically or fairly ordered and allocated given the number and complexity of transactions in Pacific Northwest markets, as well as the magnitude of sales by non-jurisdictional sellers, during the period from December 25, 2000 to June 20, 2001?

+To what extent would refunds of charges for Spot Market Sales cause uncertainty or disruption with respect to other transactions, such as indexed transactions or parallel financial transactions?

+Stipulated Issues: Refund Claims

+1. If unjust and unreasonable rates were charged for Spot Market Sales during the period December 25, 2000 through June 20, 2001, who were the net sellers and who were the net buyers?

-If unjust and unreasonable rates were charged for Spot Market Sales in the Pacific Northwest during the period December 25, 2000 through June 20, 2001, what refunds are claimed within the scope of Puget Sound's Complaint, filed October 26, 2000, based on the just and reasonable price(s) established in this proceeding?
+2. If unjust and unreasonable rates were determined to be charged for Spot Market Sales during the period December 25, 2000 through June 20, 2001, what is the appropriate process for the parties to settle past accounts with respect to (i) refund claims presented in Affirmative Direct cases in the procedures ordered by the Presiding Administrative Law Judge, and (ii) “ripple” refund claims?